Raise Your Consumer Credit Score? But Aren’t We Talking About Business Credit in This Blog?

 For those with bad credit, here’s what to do:

-2. The next thing you should do is make sure you are building credit with new positive accounts.
-This means building good positive credit history to replace your old negative credit history.
+The next thing you should do is make sure you are building credit with new positive accounts.
+This means building good positive credit history.
+So the idea is to replace your old negative credit history.
 This is something you should start immediately.
-Don’t wait until everything is “cleaned up” to start building credit.
-Positive accounts help.
+Don’t wait until everything is cleaned up to start building credit.
+Positive accounts will always help.

 If you already have good credit but just need to boost your score, here are a few things to consider:

-Whether you have fine credit or have hit some bumps in the road, minding your personal credit now will pay big dividends later both for your personal credit and your efforts to build business credit.
+Whether you have fine credit or have hit some bumps in the road, minding your personal credit now will pay big dividends later.
+And this is both for your personal credit and your efforts to build business credit.